ashnik777/FaceRecognition/README.md

-# This is the README file of Face_recognition poject developt by Ashot Nikoghosyan
+# This is the README file of Face_recognition poject developed by Ashot Nikoghosyan

 ## CONTENTS
 * AUTHOR